Hamzah-Owaidat/SportsHub/README.md

 - **Team Management:** Create and manage teams for tournaments
 - **User Profiles:** Personalized user accounts with booking history
 - **Admin Dashboard:** Comprehensive administrative tools for platform management
-- **Notification System:** Real-time updates and alerts for bookings and events
+- **Notification System:** Updates and alerts for bookings and events

 ## 🚀 Technology Stack